-“To do good is noble.
-To tell others to do good is even nobler…and much less trouble.” ~Mark Twain
+“To do good is noble, but to teach others to do good is nobler…and much less trouble.” ~Mark Twain

 Many of us who are writers and teachers hope, I suspect, to establish our own nobility by telling others how to behave.* Yet most of us are at least part-time purveyors of the sins we condemn, and spotty practitioners of the virtues we extol.